prestodb/presto/presto-docs/src/main/sphinx/admin/cte-materialization.rst

 Materializing CTEs can improve performance when the same CTE is used multiple times in a query by reducing recomputation of the CTE.
 However, there is also a cost to writing to and reading from disk, so the optimization may not be beneficial for very simple CTEs or CTEs that are not used many times in a query.

-Materialized CTEs are stored in temporary tables that are bucketed based on the first projection column.
+Materialized CTEs are stored in temporary tables that are bucketed based on random hashing.
 To use this feature, the connector used by the query must support the creation of temporary tables.
 Currently, only the :doc:`/connector/hive` offers this capability.
 The QueryStats (com.facebook.presto.spi.eventlistener.QueryStatistics#writtenIntermediateBytes) expose a metric to the event listener to monitor the bytes written to intermediate storage by temporary tables.